isomerpages/govtech-stp/_atp-china/01c-atp-faq.md

 #### 1. What is an ATP?

-An ATP allows visitors<sup>1</sup> travelling from Mainland China to seek entry into Singapore:
+An ATP allows visitors<sup>1</sup> travelling from Mainland China to seek entry into Singapore.

 The ATP comes with conditions of travel that the applicant must comply with.